argmaxml/recsplain/docs/source/index.rst

 The recsplain system compares the characteristics of the user vector to the characteristics of the items to calculate the distance.

+The recsplain system is easy to install and to customize to suit your needs.

-Install it into your project to have your very own recommendation engine.
+You can use it to create your very own recommendation engine.

-You can:

-- customize the filters, encoders, and user encoders for the similarity search server.
+Configure the system to make recommendations based on your needs.
+You can use filters to categorically exclude data from the recommendations.
+You can use encoders to dictate how the system checks the similarity.

-- index a list of items based on feature values
+After configuring, index a list of items based on their features values.

-- search by item to get the other items most similar to it
+After indexing, you can search by item to get other items most similar to it.

+You also can search by user to get the items the user most likely prefers.

-- save your custom similarity search models to disk
-- load your custom similarity search models from disk
+You also can save your custom similarity search models to disk and load your custom similarity search models from disk.

 .. note::
    **ArgMaxML** created recsplain.
 We are focused on creating software the enables you to integrate recommendation engines into your product to increase customer engagement.

-Check out the :ref:`welcome` for further information.

 .. toctree::